MerkMorassi/mythos-dashboard/INSTALL_MANUAL.md

 Choose one of the two recommended ways to set up your database:

 #### Option A: Docker (Recommended)
 If you have Docker installed, this is the easiest way to get a compatible database running.
+Make sure the Docker daemon is running before executing the command.

 ```bash
 docker run -d \
   --name mythos-db \